pkrll/Hyperion/README.md

     }
 }
 ```
 What is a **DELICIOUS CEWSSHAF** (Oh you know it, **DCEWSSHAF**.
-Seriously, I can't stop, I have serious mental issues, help me...) without statements with -- PARAMETERS?!
+Seriously, I can't stop, I have serious mental issues, help me...) application without statements with -- PARAMETERS?!
 ```php
 // ExampleModel.php
 use hyperion\core\Model;